Unbent by Jason Palter

 Effect

-Unbent is a card magic trick where a spectator signs a freely chosen card.
-The magician explains how cheaters mark cards by bending them.
-The magician then accidentally over-flexes the signed card, creating a visible white crease on its back.
-With a gentle shake, the magician visually restores the card, erasing the crease completely.
-The signed card remains unharmed and can be given to the spectator as a souvenir.
+Unbent creates a moment that looks like a computer-generated illusion happening in real life.
+A spectator signs a card.
+The magician demonstrates how a card cheat might mark a card by bending it.
+The card is bent too far, leaving a visible white crease across its back.
+With a simple shake, the crease visibly vanishes.
+The card is completely restored and can be given to the spectator as a signed souvenir.

 Full details